Bachelor of Applied Arts

 The Bachelor of Applied Arts, often abbreviated as BAA or B.A.A. is an undergraduate degree, with different meaning in different countries.
 The term 'Applied' means that the degree is vocational in nature, and not research-oriented (depending on the country of origin).

 The term "applied arts" has been used since the late 19th century to differentiate it from the pure arts, fine arts, or regular humanities subjects, since it consisted of technical applications or a physical product or outcome.
 The term Bachelor of Applied Arts is used in a similar manner as Bachelor of Applied Science.

 Usage

-The BAA is most often awarded in the Commonwealth of Nations, especially in Canada and New Zealand.
+The BAA is most often awarded in the Commonwealth of Nations, especially in Canada and New Zealand, but it is also awarded in the United States.
 For example, the BAA is awarded by Mount Saint Vincent University for child and youth study, also there are BAA awarded in architectural technology, interior design, applied linguistics, information technology, arts education, family studies, and gerontology.
 Northland Polytechnic in New Zealand offers the BAA for the visual arts.
+Texas Tech University is the only university to offer the BAA in the United States being the BAA in Commercial Music.